 When we talk about the ‘War Poets’, we often picture soldiers.
 But many poets and writers were active within the Voluntary Aid Detachment (VAD).

-The middle daughter of the Dean of Trinity College Oxford, she enlisted as a nurse in the Voluntary Aid Detachment (VAD) at the age of 18, three years before the war broke out.
+May Wedderburn Cannan was the middle daughter of the Dean of Trinity College, Oxford.
+She enlisted as a nurse in the Voluntary Aid Detachment (VAD) at the age of 18, three years before the war broke out.

 She eventually rose to the rank of Quartermaster and spent time in France running a Red Cross canteen.